hashd/LearnStack/README.md

 # LearnStack
-To keep track of what I need to learn
+To keep track of learning and the queue

 ### In Progress
 - [Elixir](http://www.elixir-lang.org)